Learn more about our Advertising Disclosure

 • Cheyenne is considered to be safer than Lansing with a safety index of 80.15 vs Lansing’s 51.34.

-Other things to consider for your Lansing vs. Cheyenne move
+Other things to consider for your Lansing to Cheyenne move

 • Truck parking permits: Many cities require special permits for parking large moving trucks.
 Check in advance to see if one is needed for your move.

 • State licensing: Wyoming mandates that all moving companies secure a license for the state.
 They must acquire an official letter of intrastate control from the Wyoming Department of Transportation (WYDOT).
 The license gives them permission to carry clients or belongings and pay for these services in the state.
 Moving companies need to fulfill insurance and finish all WY required forms.
-Double-check that the moving company is properly licensed before you hire them.
+Ensure the company you choose is licensed to handle your move.

-• State regulator: You can check the status of a Wyoming moving license through the state's public utilities commission.
+• State regulator: To confirm a moving company’s license in Wyoming, visit the state’s public utilities commission.

 Where to live in Cheyenne